Samahab77/Afaq-Boook-Clube/README.md

-# Name of your APP
+# APP Name

 Afaq Club Reader

 ## Web Application Description
  refrence for book club meetup by adding books readed by club members storing member blog and commint on it by other member hows regester in the website for this aplication we focused on afaq blogs features ,which for
 - unregistered user can  see all users blog posts.
 - unregistered user can see the comment related to the blogs